 This surgery is not advised in certain conditions such as: –

-- Patients who are on blood thinners, in such cases, the medicines need to be stopped for 7-10 days in consultation with the physician who prescribed them.
+- In patients who are on blood thinners, in such cases, the medicines need to be stopped for 7-10 days in consultation with the physician who prescribed them.

 - This procedure is not done for pregnant patients because of the fluoroscopy (X-ray exposure) involved.